afedukov/searchtweak/resources/docs/1.0/search-models.md

 The Search Models interface provides the following functionalities:

 - **List Models**: View all existing search models.
+- **View Latest Metrics**: For each model, the latest completed metrics of each scorer type are displayed.
+This allows you to quickly assess the current performance of your search models and compare metrics across different models.
 - **Create Model**: Add a new search model with the required configuration details.
 - **Edit Model**: Modify the details of an existing search model.
 - **Clone Model**: Duplicate an existing search model to create a new one with similar settings.